genie-team/graphql-genie/README.md

 You can use the methods on the GraphQLSchemaBuilder (returned by getSchemaBuilder()) to add types and resolvers to the generated schema.
 Or since it is just a normal schema you can use any tool you want (such as [graphql-tools](https://www.apollographql.com/docs/graphql-tools)) to alter the schema in any way.
 Including adding resolvers, mocking, stitching, transforming, etc.

-If you want guidance feel free to [ask](https://stackoverflow.com/questions/ask) on [stack overflow](https://stackoverflow.com/questions/tagged/graphql-genie) (tag with graphql-genie)
+If you want guidance or discussion feel free to [ask](https://stackoverflow.com/questions/ask) on [stack overflow](https://stackoverflow.com/questions/tagged/graphql-genie) (tag with graphql-genie) or chat on [discord](https://discord.gg/jvFrPQn)

 ## Examples